Chewy Sourdough Discard Flatbread You’ll Make on Repeat

 flatbread rolled out on counter ready to be cooked in a skillet.

-– Room temperature: Store in an airtight container on the counter for up to 2 days.
+• Room Temp: Store in an airtight bag or container for up to 2 days.

 cooked flatbread on counter ready to eat.